-SECTION/PAGE LIMIT DESCRIPTION Cover Page The cover page should include the project title, the specific FOA Topic Area being addressed both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
+SECTION/PAGE LIMIT DESCRIPTION The cover page should include the project title, the specific FOA Topic Area being addressed (if applicable), both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
 Project Overview (This section should constitute approximately 10% of the Technical Volume) Background: The applicant should discuss the background of their organization, including the history, successes, and current research and development status (i.e., the technical baseline) relevant to the technical topic being addressed in the Full Application.
 Project Goal: The applicant should explicitly identify the targeted improvements to the baseline technology and the critical success factors in achieving that goal.
 DOE Impact: The applicant should discuss the impact that DOE funding would have on the proposed project.
 Applicants should specifically explain how DOE funding, relative to prior, current, or anticipated funding from other public and private sources, is necessary to achieve the project objectives.
-Technical Description, Innovation, and Impact The Technical Description should contain the following information:
+Technical Description, Innovation, and Impact (This section should constitute approximately 30% of the Technical Volume) Relevance and Outcomes: The applicant should provide a detailed description of the technology or research, including the scientific and other principles and objectives that will be pursued during the project.
+This section should describe the relevance of the proposed project to the goals and objectives of the FOA, including the potential to meet specific DOE technical targets or other relevant performance targets.
+The applicant should clearly specify the expected outcomes of the project.
+Feasibility: The applicant should demonstrate the technical feasibility of the proposed technology or research and capability of achieving the anticipated performance targets, including a description of previous work done and prior results.
+Innovation and Impacts: The applicant should describe the current state of the art in the applicable field, the specific innovation of the proposed technology, the advantages of proposed technology over current and emerging technologies or solutions, and the overall impact on advancing the state of the art/technical baseline if the project is successful.
+Workplan and Market Transformation Plan (This section should constitute The Workplan should include a summary of the Project Objectives, Technical Scope, Work Breakdown Structure, Milestones, Go/No-Go Decision Points, and Project Schedule.
+A detailed Statement of Project Objectives (SOPO) is separately requested.
+The Workplan should contain the following information:

-(This section should constitute approximately 30% of the Technical Volume)
+approximately 40% of the Technical Volume)